simonmichael/hledger_site/Mobile-apps.md

 Entering expenses on the spot using a mobile device can be convenient.
 One of the challenges is finding apps that focus on making this efficient.

-## Apps that use the ledger format
+## Apps that use the h/ledger format

 ### cone (Android)